GabrielDSousa/Test-printi_movies/README.md

 ## About Project

-Very small api to handle a list of movies, is for a company test.
+Very small api to handle a list of movies for a company test.

 Made with Laravel, MySql, PHPUnit and Heroku.